dcnewman/scons-arduino/README.md

 2. `arduino_arch` is the string `'avr'` or `'sam'` and represents the target architecture.
 Yes, this could be derived from `board` but that would require either maintaining a table or making guesses in order to find the correct `boards.txt` file.
+(The location of `boards.txt` is dependent on both the target architecture and the version of the Arduino application.)

-3. `board` is the Arduino board name as it appears in the architecture's `boards.txt`.
+3. `board` is the Arduino board name as it appears in the architecture's `boards.txt` (e.g., "uno", "arduino_due_x").

-4. `options` is used to control how the Arduino `platform.txt` compile recipes are transformed into CC and C++ compile commands for use by scons.
+4. `options` is used to control how the Arduino `platform.txt` compile recipes are transformed into CC and C++ commands for use with scons.
    The Arduino recipes have undesirable (dubious) settings such as `-w` which disables **all** compiler warnings.
 These options may be used to drop (strip) or replace portions of the recipes

    `options` is a dictionary containing any or all of the following keys